loftwah/tech-101/ruby/drills/19-jira-sync-aws/README.md

 ## Step 2: Implement methods for synchronization

-Add methods to the `GithubJiraSync` class for fetching and syncing issues between GitHub and Jira.
+Add methods to the `GithubJiraSync` class for fetching and syncing issues between GitHub and Jira, and handling the pull request label event.

 ```ruby
 # Add to GithubJiraSync class